Francis Makemie: Ministry in America

-Makemie travelled widely along the American coast between North Carolina and New York, and was involved in the West Indies Trade.
-In 1692, the same year he was granted land in Accomack County, Virginia, he and seven other Presbyterian ministers gathered in Philadelphia, Pennsylvania, and either at that time or in 1706, founded the Presbytery of Philadelphia, the first its kind in America, with Makemie serving as its moderator.
+Makemie spent the rest of his life travelling widely along the American coast between North Carolina and New York.
+He was involved in the West Indies Trade.
 He also helped establish churches in Salisbury, Princess Anne, Berlin and Pocomoke City and two places on the Eastern Shore of Virginia, all in Accomack County further down the Delmarva Peninsula.

-In 1691, Makemie's 'Catechism' challenged some of the beliefs of the Society of Friends.
-Abolitionist Quaker George Keith published a reply, and Makemie responded in the 'Answer', which Congregational Rev. Increase Mather praised as the work of "a reverent and judicious minister".
+In 1691, Makemie published a Catechism which challenged some of the beliefs of the Society of Friends and led to Abolitionist Quaker George Keith publishing a reply.
+Makemie responded with the 'Answer to George Keith's libel'.
+The Rev. Increase Mather, a Congregationalist, praised the 'Answer' as the work of "a reverent and judicious minister".

+In 1692 he was granted land in Accomack County, Virginia.

 While living in Barbados, Makemie wrote 'Truths in a True Light, or a Pastoral Letter to the Reformed Protestants in Barbadoes' on 28 December 1696.
 The work was published in Edinburgh in 1699, the same year Makemie returned to Accomac.
 He presented a certificate from Barbados and was allowed to preach in his dwelling in Pocomoke, Maryland, or at designated locations in Accomac, Virginia.
 He later travelled to London to resolve questions regarding his handling of episcopal duties in his ministry, and brought back two missionaries.

+In the late 1690s, he married Naomi Anderson.
+They had two daughters, Elizabeth and Anne.

+In 1705, he brought seven ministers together in Philadelphia and created the Presbytery of Philadelphia; this was the first Presbytery in America.

-In 1707, Makemie was arrested by Lord Cornbury, the governor of New York, for preaching without a Crown-issued license, as required under the Toleration Act.
-He spent two months in jail before being released on bail.
+In 1707, Makemie was arrested by Lord Cornbury, the governor of New York, for preaching without a Crown-issued license, as required under the Toleration Act; he spent two months in jail before his trial.
 At trial, he produced his preaching license from Barbados, and was acquitted, though he faced heavy legal costs.
 This case became a landmark victory for religious freedom in America.
 The controversial Lord Cornbury was recalled to England the following year.